Winter: Assist on our Adaptive Ski & Ride Program Lessons, Special Events

 Summer Program Requirements: There is no minimum day requirement in our summer Wilderness Program.

 However, if BOEC invests our time in you, our expectation is that you invest your time in us.

 Yes!
 Not all lessons require strength.
 There are plenty of students who require little more than a fun companion and encouraging words on the mountain.

-ABSOLUTELY!!
-More than anything else we are looking for people who believe in the purpose of our program – that people of all abilities deserve opportunities for participating in outdoor activities in a supportive and nurturing environment where abilities, not disabilities, are the focus.
+Absolutely!
+More than anything, we are looking for people who believe in the purpose of our program – that people of all abilities deserve opportunities for participating in outdoor activities in a supportive, caring, and equal environment where abilities – not disabilities – are the focus.

 We are always seeking Volunteers who snowboard to help on lessons.
 You may go riding with someone who has an amputated limb or a youngster who attends an alternative high school.
 Proficient snowboarders can also become excellent assistants on sit-down lessons.

 Ready to apply?
 Please complete the following steps:

 - New Volunteer Application

 - Risk/Release Liability Form (All Volunteers must complete this form per season)

 - Follow our Background Check Directions to complete BOEC’s required background check.
 Returning Volunteers must complete a renewed background check every 4 years.